WNC Nature Center and Wildlife Park in Asheville, NC

 1. Red Pandas/Prehistoric Appalachian Exhibit

-Meet Asheville’s two newest and cutest residents.
+Meet two of Asheville’s cutest residents.
 Red pandas named Leafa and Phoenix are part of a new exhibit that opened at the WNC Nature Center on Valentine’s Day 2019.
 The pandas are the first species to be introduced as part of the Nature Center’s new Prehistoric Appalachian project.
 The pandas are direct descendants of the Bristol’s Panda, which once called the Asheville area home.
 Red pandas are currently endangered with several thousand remaining in the wild.

 2. Otter Falls